plausible/website/_posts/2021-03-16-best-web-analytics-plugins-for-wordpress-sites.md

 Integrates your site with Google Analytics, Google Tag Manager, Google Optimize, Google Search Console, Google AdSense and other services.

 This plugin is used on more than one million sites.
 It is free to use.
-Google Analytics script with the recommended Global Site Tag integration comes at 45.7 KB of page weight.

 What insights can you get from Google Analytics?
 Google Analytics provides more than 125 different reports with almost 300 metrics between them.
 It tracks whatever you want but it's also overkill for most site owners.